 Prevent Having Urinary Tract Infection or Uti

-Edited by Shalom, Graeme, Lynn, Nerissa Avisado and 1 other
+Edited by Shalom, Graeme, Lynn, Nerissa Avisado and 2 others

 Are you having a hard time urinating?
 Do you feel pain every time you urinate?
 Maybe you have a urinary tract infection, also known as a UTI.
 Urinary tract infection can take the forms of cystitis (bladder infection) or pyelonephritis (kidney infection).
 It is a kind of bacterial infection, usually caused by Escherichia coli (E. coli) that is found in the human feces.